Vushmgir: Origins and early life

 Vushmgir was the son of Ziyar.
 He belonged to the Arghich tribe, which claimed to be descended from Arghush Farhadan, king of Gilan who lived during the time of Kai Khosrow.
 The religion of Ziyar and his family is not exactly known.
-Zoroastrianism, including heterodox branches such as the Mazdakite, the Zurvanite and Gayomardian, was still popular at his time.
-However, unlike his Zoroastrian brother Mardavij, Vushmgir was a Sunni Muslim.
+Zoroastrianism, including heterodox branches such as the Mazdakite, the Zurvanite and Gayomardian, was still popular at his time, and many Islamic sources describe the Daylamite and Gilite leaders of the time as "atheists".
+Vushmgir is most commonly considered to have been a Muslim, particularly Zaydi Shiite, but he has also been described as Zoroastrian at least in his earlier years.
 During his early life, Vushmgir lived in Gilan, which was then under control of the Alids.

 Rise to power

 In 931, Mardavij, the brother of Vushmgir and king of the Ziyarid dynasty, sent an army to conquer Tabaristan from Makan ibn Kaki, but was defeated.
-One later year, Mardavij and Vushgmir defeated Makan and conquered Tabaristan.
+One year later, Mardavij and Vushgmir defeated Makan and conquered Tabaristan.
 Vushmgir was then appointed as governor of Amol.
 In 931, Vushmgir captured Isfahan from the Buyid Ali ibn Buya.

 In 935, Voshmgir's brother Mardavij was murdered by his Turkish troops.
 Many of the Turks then defected; some entered the service of the Buyid Hasan, while others under Bajkam traveled to the Abbasid caliph in Baghdad.
 Hasan took advantage of this situation by stripping Isfahan from Ziyarid rule.
 The Dailamite and Gilite troops, however, pledged their support to Voshmgir, who was in Ray.
 That same year, he defeated a Samanid army, as well as the Dailamite Makan, which had together invaded Tabaristan.
 Voshmgir then wrested Gorgan from Samanid control.